Data Science (M.S.)

 Tuition Rate for Professional Master's Programs

-Please visit the GSAS Tuition and Fees page to view the tuition rate for the Computer and Information Science programs.
+Please visit the GSAS Tuition and Fees page to view the tuition rate for the Computer and Information Sciences programs.

 For information see Application Deadlines.

 There are no conditional acceptances, only changes to degree requirements such as added coursework taken while students are in the program.

 The master’s program in Data Science requires 30 credits of coursework (10 classes), which will typically be completed in one to two years.
 Classes are offered in the evenings and during weekends.
 Please consult the Admissions Requirements page for more information about applying to the program.

 |Four elective (4) courses from one or more of the following of eight (8) thematic clusters||12|